Choose a language en

 tiles = {"default_glass.png", "default_glass_detail.png"},

-inventory_image = minetest.inventorycube("default_glass.png"),
+inventory_image = core.inventorycube("default_glass.png"),

 paramtype = "light",